changliao1025/pyflowline/paper.md

 # Summary

 River networks are crucial in hydrologic and Earth system models.
 Accurately representing river networks in spatially-distributed hydrologic models requires considering the model's spatial discretization and computational mesh.
-However, current methods of generating river networks for hydrologic models do not typically support unstructured meshes.
+However, current methods of generating river networks for hydrologic models are either vector-based or do not typically support unstructured meshes.
 Unstructured meshes offer numerous advantages over traditional, structured meshes.
 To overcome this limitation, we developed PyFlowline, a Python package that generates mesh-independent river networks.
 With PyFlowline, hydrologic modelers can generate conceptual river networks and their topological relationships for both structured and unstructured meshes.

 # Statement of need

+[@Schwenk:2021]

 Generating a mesh cell-based conceptual river network for a given vector-based river network and arbitrary mesh geometry is a major challenge in hydrologic model configuration.
 Existing methods are typically limited to structured rectangular meshes such as 30m x 30m cartesian grids for high-resolution watershed-scale modeling or 0.5 degree x 0.5 degree geographic grids for global climate modeling.
 Structured meshes have fixed cartesian or geographic grid-cell sizes, which can be limiting for coupled land-river-ocean continuum simulations, which are often based on unstructured meshes [@Engwirda:2021].
 However, unstructured meshes offer a flexible structure with variable grid-cell sizes and shapes.
 This flexibility makes them ideal for adapting to complex geometry such as river channels and coastlines.Thus, unstructured meshes are increasingly being adopted in hydrologic modeling.